-Since you usually have less than 200 characters to describe your business to a first time page visitor, you will want it to be succinct and capture the value you bring to the market.
+Since you usually have less than 200 characters to describe your business to a first-time page visitor, you will want it to be succinct and capture the value you bring to the market.
 See what your competitors have to say about their business, particularly noting keywords they include.
-And regardless of what your competitors do, be sure to squeeze your URL into your description to increase the traffic potential from those networks (*Note: This doesn’t work on Instagram).
-Especially on Twitter, as you will only see the URL in your profile in some areas of the site like search results.
+And regardless of what your competitors do, be sure to squeeze your URL into your description to increase the traffic potential from those networks.
+Especially on Twitter and Instagram, as you will only see the URL in your profile in some areas of the site like search results.

 What images do your competitors use?

 Step 3: Analyze Competitor Content

 Once you have a great profile, you will need to create content for your social media updates.
 Here are some things to note about your competitors social content strategy.

 Do your competitors share their own content and/or content from other industry news sites and blogs?

 Businesses use social media in a variety of ways.
 Some use social media as a way to share the latest industry news and updates with their audience by posting links to content on a regular basis.
 The content may be a mixture of their own and off-site articles.
 If your competitors are sharing a mixture, see which updates are receiving the most engagement (replies, likes, shares, etc.) to decide on what approach will be best for your business.